Compound Selection Decisions: An Almost SURE Approach: Setup and Methodology

+These desiderata are distinct.
+Our later results show that \assure{*} ensures vanishing $\regret_n$, but its worst-case $ \mathsf{FreqRegret}$ for any finite $n$ may not be optimal.
+Conversely, the empirical success rule $\one (Y_i > 0)$ achieves minimax-$\mathsf{FreqRegret}$ \citep [Proposition 1,][]{stoye2012minimax}, but its regret \eqref{eq:regret} does not vanish: $\sup_ {\mu_ {1:n}} \regret_n = \Omega (1)$.
+Thus, along many sequences of $\mu_{1:n}$, eventually \assure{*} achieves higher welfare than the empirical success rule. \Cref{fig:Robbins_skew_example} illustrates this with \cref {ex:robbins}: The welfare of \assure{*} closely tracks that of the oracle $\beta^*$ and exceeds that of the empirical success rule for all $\rho \not\approx 0.5$. \assure {*} slightly underperforms the empirical success rule when $\rho$ is close to $0.5$.

+This improvement comes from a key insight of \citet{robbins1985asymptotically}.
+Intuitively, if $n$ is large, certain aggregate quantities such as $ \frac{1} {n} \sum_ {i=1}^n (\mu_i - k_i)^q $ are precisely estimable from the data and carry information about the configuration of $\mu_{1:n}$.
+For instance, the average $\frac{1}{n}\sum_{i=1}^n (\mu_i-k_i)$ can be informative: A positive estimate provides evidence that selection is net-beneficial on average.
+If we are confident that $\frac{1}{n}\sum_ {i=1}^n (\mu_i-k_i) > 0$, more lenient decision rules such as $\mathbf{1}(Y_i \geq - \e)$ can improve compound welfare, since any mildly negative realizations of $Y_i$ are then more likely due to chance.
+This is especially stark in \cref{ex:robbins}, where $\frac{1} {n}\sum_i Y_i \approx \frac{1}{n}\sum_{i=1}^n(\mu_i-k_i) = 2\rho - 1$ is directly informative of the key quantity $\rho$. \assure{*} precisely exploits this kind of information---even in settings without simple statistics like $\rho$---through estimating the objective function.

-\textbf{Empirical Bayes.} A popular framework for compound decision problems is \emph{empirical Bayes} \citep{efron2012large}, which models $\mu_i$ as random effects.
-This additional distributional structure characterizes optimal decision rules as posterior quantities involving the estimable distribution of $\mu_i$ \citep{liang1988convergence, liang2000empirical, liang2004optimal, karunamuni1996optimal,gupta2005empirical,gu2023invidious,kline2024discrimination}.
-However, the additional structure hinges on modeling and estimating the distribution of $\mu_i$ well, which can make subsequent procedures and guarantees less robust.\footnote{A similar concern---about the robustness of correlated random effect models---motivates the literature of fixed effect nonlinear panels \citep{dano2025binary}.} In particular, our procedure can be viewed as a compound analogue of \citet{liang2000empirical}, which robustifies empirical Bayes selection.
+\paragraph{Empirical Bayes ($G$-modeling).} A popular framework for compound decision problems is \emph{empirical Bayes}, which models $\mu_i$ as random effects \citep{efron2012large}.
+This additional distributional structure implies that optimal decision rules are posterior quantities involving the estimable distribution of $\mu_i$.
+Formally, EB methods assume that $\mu_{1:n} \mid z_{1:n} \sim P$.
+If the distribution $P$ were known, then the optimal decision with respect to expected welfare compares the posterior mean of $\mu_i$ to $k_i$: $\E_P[\mu_i \mid Y_i, z_i] > k_i$.
+Thus, EB methods propose estimating $P$ and plug $\hat P$ into posterior decision rules.

+However, this recipe hinges on modeling and estimating the \emph{entire joint distribution} of $\mu_{1:n} \mid z_{1:n}$ well, which can make subsequent procedures and guarantees less robust.
+In full generality, $\mu_{1:n} \mid z_ {1:n}$ can be highly complex: $\mu_i,\mu_j$ may be correlated \citep{bonhomme2024estimating,muller2024spatial}; they may be flexibly predicted by rich covariates \citep{chen2022empirical}; or $\mu_i$'s randomness may simply be questionable if we observed the entire population.
+Even nonparametric empirical Bayes methods necessarily make some compromises,\footnote{For instance, \citet{chen2022empirical} assumes $\mu_ {1:n}$ are mutually independent and restricts dependence on covariates to a location-scale family.} and we may be concerned that these compromises harm resulting decisions.
+Moreover, it is unclear whether estimating \emph{all} features of $P$ well is necessary for a given decision problem; perhaps different decision problems call for different ways of estimating $P$.